-Help international students fall in love with Upper Canada
+Help international students fall in love with Canada

-International students from all over the world come to Upper Canada to study at the district’s schools each year.
+International students from all over the world come to Canada to study each year.
 Programs that include international students are growing across the country, but especially in places like Upper Canada that offer truly authentic Canadian experiences.

 That means a guaranteed, first-hand look at seasons, extraordinary nature, snow, winter sports, and, of course, the little nuances of life in Canada.

 “I took this photo yesterday and it made me smile,” says Canada Homestay Network Relationship Manager Eve Campbell referring to a snapshot of three grinning teens, each holding an iconic cup.
 “How more Canadian (or Ontarian) can a love for Tim Hortons be?”

 Eve says one of the best parts of her job connecting local homestay host families with international students is watching the students fall in love with Canada.